Skip to main content

 web_searchbooleanWhether or not the extended AI capability, web search, is available to the evaluation and remediation models.

-file_searchstring[]A list of files for the evaluation and remediation models to search using the extended AI capability, file search, if non-empty.
+file_searchstring[]A list of uploaded file IDs for the evaluation and remediation models to search using the extended AI capability, file search.
+Upload files first via /files/upload.

 Submit a Workflow Event